mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

 is not registered, this function does nothing.

-By default, factories and services are unregistered automatically when the module that registered them is unloaded.
+By default, factories and services are unregistered automatically when the add-on that registered them is unloaded.

 @param factory {object}
 The factory or service to unregister.